Saju is Meteorology, Not a Ledger

 Replace exact prediction with scenario planning.
 Write the likely case, difficult case, and desired case, then choose one action that helps across all three.

-This topic becomes useful when it starts with "What certainty am I trying to buy?" and then returns to ordinary evidence.
+This topic becomes useful when it starts with one of the questions below and then returns to ordinary evidence.
 If the answer is not immediate, record the scene, people, timing, and body response around the question.

 - What can I influence without knowing everything?